In economic relief talks, White House and Democrats continue trading proposals, insults

 Even as Pelosi criticized the administration’s proposal for not going far enough, some Republicans were saying it went too far, raising the question of whether congressional Republicans would sign on even if Pelosi and Mnuchin do make a deal.
 There is widespread suspicion of Mnuchin among some congressional Republicans who view him as too quick to capitulate to Pelosi.

-Rep. Kevin Brady (R-Tex.), the top Republican on the House Ways and Means Committee, expressed concern on Fox Business about numerous provisions under consideration, including the amount of unemployment aid and aid for state and local governments.
+Rep. Kevin Brady (Tex.), the top Republican on the House Ways and Means Committee, expressed concern on Fox Business about numerous provisions under consideration, including the amount of unemployment aid and aid for state and local governments.
 Brady said some help is necessary for the airline and restaurant industry but it is not clear at what cost.

-“The worry is: ‘How much wasteful spending will we have to swallow to do this?,’” Brady said.
+“The worry is: ‘How much wasteful spending will we have to swallow to do this?’”
+Brady said.
 “I do think we need some targeted help.
-The question is: ‘Is the $500 or $700 billion that’s really needed -- is the other $1 trillion on top of it so wasteful that we can’t do that?’
+The question is: ‘Is the $500 or $700 billion that’s really needed — is the other $1 trillion on top of it so wasteful that we can’t do that?’
 We don’t know that yet.”

-Congress has not passed any coronavirus relief legislation since the spring, when they came together on four bipartisan bills totaling around $3 trillion.
+Congress has not passed coronavirus relief legislation since the spring, when they came together on four bipartisan bills totaling around $3 trillion.
 In the opinion of some Republicans, that was more than enough and there’s no need to do more.